Complete preparation

 • Inveniam: Get free educational programming in computer science.
 Launched alongside Penn Engineering, this first-of-its-kind STEM equity and innovation lab gives socioeconomically underserved students a pathway to the college program — and the technology careers that will define the 21st century.

 • Robotics: Join a thriving program engaging students from the 6th to 12th grades.
-Designed to support Black, Brown, and female students in a field in which they’re commonly underrepresented, this program allows high school scholars to take their STEM work to the next level.
+Designed to support Black, Latino, and female students in a field in which they’re commonly underrepresented, this program allows high school scholars to take their STEM work to the next level.

 Through 1:1 counseling, résumé preparation, interview skills, job search strategies, and financial planning, Heights helps students create a roadmap to their career.
 We also connect students to industry-specific programs and internships in high school to build a pipeline to postsecondary jobs.